openvinotoolkit/docker_ci/docs/npu_accelerator.md

 - Ensure that the corresponding firmware package `intel-fw-npu` is installed on the host.
 - Add NPU device to the container, for example, by using the argument `--device=/dev/accel/accel0` when running your container.

-See [NPU driver release page](https://github.com/intel/linux-npu-driver/releases) for setup details.
+See [NPU Driver release page](https://github.com/intel/linux-npu-driver/releases) for setup details.

 ## NPU device recovery

-There is a known issue with NPU device recovery in the current NPU driver.
+There is a known issue with NPU device recovery in the current NPU Driver.
 Starting from NPU Linux driver release v1.13.0, a new NPU recovery behavior has been introduced.
 Corresponding changes in Ubuntu kernels are expected with new kernel releases.